-Victoria is a world-renowned gold province with a variety of deposit styles and world-class pre-competitive geoscientiﬁc information to guide explorers to major new discoveries.
+Victoria is a world-renowned gold province with a variety of deposit styles and world-class pre-competitive geoscientiﬁc data and knowledge to improve targeting and reduce mineral exploration risk.

 Gold production and exploration expenditure remain buoyant.
-Production in Victoria is in the order of 350,000 oz per annum, coming mainly from gold mines at Fosterville, Ballarat and Costerﬁeld.
+Production in Victoria is currently in the order of approximately 650,000 ounces of gold per annum, coming mainly from the world-class Fosterville deposit, Ballarat, Costerﬁeld and Stawell.

 Gold deposits in Victoria